-No, "Oh save me for I've done everything I can think to do."
+No, "Oh save me for I've done everything possible."
 No appeal to his own heroic, partially successful, but mostly failed efforts.
-No, the Psalmist does not ask to be saved because of who he is and what he has done.
+No, the Psalmist does not ask to be saved because of who he is and what he has done to remedy the problem of sin.
 He asks God to save him because of who He, God, is.
-He knows that devotion to others is consistent and central to God's character.
+The Psalmist knows that devotion to others is consistent and central to God's character.
 "Save me on account of your devoted feelings for me."
 "Save me because of the devotion that is natural to Your Being."
 This invocation of the goodness of God rather than one's own "goodness" is central to our salvation.
 King Benjamin said it as well as any.

-1 2 Nephi 25.23
+&lt;sup>1 2 Nephi 25.

-2 For who ever said, "Well, I've done my best; done everything possible"?
-No, its always, "Shucks, I should'a, could'a done better."
+&lt;sup>2 For how often does one say, "Well, I did everything possible"?
+No, its nearly always, "Shucks, I should have, could have done better, better."